 Film review: Doctor Dolittle (1998), directed by Betty Thomas

-A movie about a guy who can talk with animals – how can I refuse?
-Dr John Doolittle (Eddie Murphy) is a high-flying doctor trying to secure a deal for his hospital (Peter Boyle is involved here), with career-minded colleagues breathing down his neck (such as the one played by Oliver Platt).
+A film about a guy who can talk with animals – how can I refuse?
+Dr John Doolittle (Eddie Murphy) is a high-flying doctor trying to secure a deal for his hospital (Peter Boyle is involved here), with career-minded colleagues breathing (e.g. Oliver Platt) down his neck.
 At home, he’s too busy to pay proper attention to his daughter Maya (Kyla Pratt), or his wife Lisa (Kristen Wilson) for that matter.

-Then one day, he meets a dog, Rodney (voiced by Chris Rock) and everything he tried to repress when he was a child comes back.
+Then one day he meets a dog, Rodney (voiced by Chris Rock), and everything John tried to repress when he was a child comes back.
 He’s hated animals since he was a child, ever since his father (Ossie Davis) said there was no such thing as talking to animals.
 Then here he is, talking to animals, and they just won’t shut up.
-In fact, rumour starts to spread in the animal community, and suddenly, Dr. Dolittle finds himself both doctor and psychologist to everything furry, feathery and scaly in the city … while everyone around him believes he’s going crazy.
+In fact, rumour starts to spread in the animal community, and suddenly Dr Dolittle finds himself both doctor and psychologist to everything furry, feathery and scaly in the city – while everyone around him believes he’s going crazy.